projectmesa/mesa/docs/GSoC.md

 - Building on current Mesa features and demonstrating how it will integrate with them.
 Hands-on experience with Mesa and building ABMs helps a lot with that.
 Don’t hesitate to visit the [Mesa GitHub](https://github.com/projectmesa/mesa) and [documentation](https://mesa.readthedocs.io/latest/).
 - Putting in a lot of reflection on use cases, target audience, and project fit: Mesa is a library designed to be used by a wide range of people.
 Who is your project for?
 How will it help them?
 How will it integrate seamlessly into Mesa?
 - Exploratory and curious mindset: show that you’re open to new ideas while maintaining flexibility in direction.
 - Putting in precise code examples for the features that you would like to implement.
+Especially small usage examples (how users can use the feature in a model) are really appreciated.
 - Showing that your idea can work: linking to one or more functional POCs (proofs of concept) is highly appreciated in a proposal.
 - The Mesa team is looking for long-term commitment to community building that doesn’t stop at GSoC.
 Show that you can be invested by contributing to the community!